+Tipu Jayanti: CM to take rest, Karnataka on high alert

-Tipu Jayanti: Section 144 imposed in Kodagu
+Bengaluru, Nov 9: Section 144 has been imposed in Karnataka's Kodagu (Coorg) district ahead of Tipu Jayanti which is slated to be held today.

-Bengaluru, Nov 9: Section 144 has been imposed in Karnataka's Kodagu (Coorg) district ahead of Tipu Jayanti which is slated to be held tomorrow (November 10).
-Prohibitory orders under Section 144 (unlawful assembly) have been imposed in Srirangapatna, Kodagu and Chitradurga from 6 pm on Friday till 6 am on Sunday.
+Prohibitory orders under Section 144 (unlawful assembly) has been imposed in Srirangapatna, Kodagu and Chitradurga from 6 pm on Friday till 6 am on Sunday.

 Anticipating violence, the state government is on high alert for Tipu Jayanti.